 Under the FLSA, overtime refers to any time worked by an employee during a work week in excess of 40 hours.

 The FLSA classifies employees as either exempt or non-exempt from overtime pay.
 If an employee is classified as non-exempt under FLSA regulations, an employer cannot refuse to pay that employee overtime pay.
-Furthermore, non-exempt employees must be paid overtime pay at a rate of 1.5 times their regular rate of pay for each hour above 40 hours worked in a work week.
+Furthermore, non-exempt employees must be paid OT pay at a rate of 1.5 times their regular rate of pay for each hour above 40 hours worked in a work week.

 Exempt From Overtime